ajayrajendhran/HANDWRITTEN-TEXT-EXTRACTION/README.md

 # HANDWRITTEN-TEXT-EXTRACTION
-Extracts the text from the handwritten document PROJECT PURPOSE:
+Extracts the text from the handwritten document and save in an docs format for tenslating and editing the extracted text.

+PROJECT PURPOSE:

 Despite the abundances of technological writing tools,many people still choose to take their notes traditionally with pon and paper.
 However, there are drawbacks to handwriting text.
 It's difficult to store and access physical documents in an efficient manner, search through them efficiently and to share them with others.
 The aim of this project is to further explore the task of classifying handwritten text and to convert handwritten text into the digital format.
 Handwritten text is a very general term and we wanted to narrow down the scope of the project byspecifying the meaning of handwritten text for our purposes.
 In this project, we took on the challenge of classifying the image of any handwritten word, which might be of the form of cursive or black writing and convert it into editable text and also to other languages.